sorin-ionescu/prezto/modules/tmux/README.md

 Starts a tmux session automatically when Zsh is launched.

+To enable this feature when launching Zsh in a local terminal, add the following line to *zpreztorc*:

+    zstyle ':prezto:module:tmux:auto-start' local 'yes'

-To enable this feature, add the following line to *zpreztorc*:
+To enable this feature when launching Zsh in a SSH connection, add the following line to *zpreztorc*:

-    zstyle ':prezto:module:tmux' auto-start 'yes'
+    zstyle ':prezto:module:tmux:auto-start' remote 'yes'

-It will create a background session named _#Prezto_ and attach every new shell to it.
+In both cases, it will create a background session named _#Prezto_ and attach every new shell to it.

 To avoid keeping open sessions, this module sets `destroy-unattached off` on the background session and `destroy-unattached on` on every other session